 Tours and Adventures

-Any reputable tour company sign up for an activity with will have a vegan or other dietary plate however.
-I’ve found they do require advanced notice – more than a day – to make sure they are properly stocked and prepared.
+Most reputable tour companies that you plan on joining will likely have a vegan or other dietary plate.
+That said, I’ve found they do require advanced notice – more than a day – to make sure they are properly stocked and prepared.
 This is a typical vegan plate from Vallarta Adventures:

 The Journey is Never Over